sccoos/pfm-observable-dashboard/src/index.md

 </div></div>
 <div class="card grid-colspan-1" style="min-height: 60vh">
 <p>
+Here, forecasts of sewage at the ocean surface are provided for the San Diego/Tijuana border region.
 Forecasts are typically 5 days long, but may be as short as 3 days.
 Occasionally if forecasts fail, the forecast date is a day behind.
 The dashed white rectangle box represents the region where the model is providing a forecast.
 Outside of this box, no forecast is made.

-Colored contour lines represent the forecast of percentage of sewage at the ocean surface.
+Colored contour lines represent the percentage of sewage at the ocean surface.
 A value of 100% is pure sewage and a value of zero is pure ocean water.
 Contours go from a high of 10% sewage to a low of 0.0005% sewage.

-Shoreline color indicate swimmer risk based on sewage percentage with
+The color at the shoreline indicates swimmer illness risk based on sewage percentage with
 <ul>
   <li> Red indicates high risk representing greater than 0.1% sewage</li>
   <li> Yellow indicates moderate risk at values between 0.001% and 0.1% sewage</li>